Kin with Vox Liminis

 We had less than 48 hours to decide on a concept and shoot the film during a residency at Hospitalfields in Arbroath in January.
 The plan was real collaboration with the young people taking the lead, but other than that we were starting from scratch.
 We had a beautiful old house and its grounds to work with, the individual and collective experiences of the participants, a camera and a massive topic to explore and communicate.
 Performance artist Lou Brodie suggested we got started with each of us personalising a passage from Full Metal Jacket, and this became the foundation of the film.

 We recorded these passages sitting on the floor in a quiet room for voice over, and took the talking to the trees idea outside.
 Each member of the group found a spot in the grounds they liked for one reason or another, I hooked them up to a radio mic, and they spoke without any of us knowing what they were saying.
 Some went through their pieces of writing, some spoke to a family member, some talked through the ideas which had become their piece of writing.
 It created a personal space, an intimate set of rushes, and looked pretty sweet.
-In the edit we were able to weave these moments together with the voice over to create a sort of stream of thought, at once specific to an individual, then shared with another group member as they happened to say the same words, or were almost able to speak to one another through what they had written.
+In the edit we were able to weave these moments together to create a sort of stream of consciousness, at once specific to an individual, then shared with another group member as they happened to say the same words, or were almost able to speak to one another through what they had written.
 Multi-faceted if you will.

 Next was how to adapt our surroundings to fit our concept.
 What did a big, grand old house have to do with us?
 We found that we were drawn to filming outdoors more than indoors, and decided the house and its grandeur represented a box, conforming, judgement, old ideas.
 Being outdoors was a fresh start, breaking out, turning away from established ways of thinking.
 This is why we focused on a sunrise, grass growing through leaves, climbing a tree.
 It was important to us all that there was joy and hope in our film.
 Again, we explored the space as a group, with each participant pointing out shots they wanted to get because of what a certain part of the house or grounds represented to them.